Here are some recommendations:

 There's a life and death problem website to visit called GoProblems.Com.
 It starts off easy, but will trouble the best of our players with the most difficult problems...

-But why don't you have a look at what we say about Go books as there's something for every level of player?
+Have a look at what we say about Go books for beginners as there's something for you.

 |I just want to get better (I'm 10-20 kyu)||